 This course will provide students with the ability to conduct corporate financing and capital budgeting operations in an international setting.
 Students will learn about the financing options available to multinational corporations around the world, and how to choose between these options.
 Students will also learn to incorporate foreign currency, and other types of risk found in an international setting, into a capital budgeting analysis.
 Lastly, students will learn to hedge many of these unique risks.
 Offered as needed.

-FIN 671 Fin Theory & Pract 3.00 A case-study approach to the theory and practice of corporate financial issues which must be addressed by a financial manager.
-Emphasis will be placed on capital budgeting decisions under varving circumstances and theoretical corporate financial concerns.
+Fin Theory & Pract 3.00 budgeting decisions under varying circumstances and theoretical corporate financial concerns.
 Prerequisite: FIN 570.

+FIN 671 A case-study approach to the theory and practice of corporate financial issues which must be addressed by a financial manager.
+Emphasis will be placed on capital